avian2/unidecode/README.rst

 Requirements
 ------------

 Nothing except Python itself.
-Unidecode supports Python 2.7 and 3.4 or later.
+Current release of Unidecode supports Python 2.7 and 3.4 or later.

+**Support for versions earlier than 3.5 will be dropped in the next release.**

 You need a Python build with "wide" Unicode characters (also called "UCS-4 build") in order for Unidecode to work correctly with characters outside of